theohbrothers/PSModulePublisher/README.md

 ### Continuous Integration (CI)

-The project includes provided CI templates and cmdlets for executing the project's build, test, and publish steps for PowerShell modules.
+The project includes PowerShell cmdlets and CI remote templates for executing the project's build, test, and publish steps for PowerShell modules.

 #### via Templates